zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - **Benefits:** Improves code readability and reduces verbosity, especially for deeply nested object access, while preventing runtime errors.
 - **Example:** Instead of `if (!user || !user.password)`, use `if (!user?.password)`.

+## Data Ordering & Consistency

+### Stable UI Ordering by Creation Date

+- **Pattern:** For lists of items that should maintain a consistent order on the UI regardless of updates (e.g., projects, API keys, tools), explicitly sort them by their `created_at` (or `createdAt`) timestamp in descending order in backend queries.
+This prevents items from jumping around due to `updated_at` changes.

 ## Development Workflow & Troubleshooting

 ### Handling `replace_in_file` Failures